 4.3.1.3.4 Identify Independent Practice Associations 6 (IPA), Medical Groups, clinics or health centers terminated between January 1, 2015 and December 31, 2015, including any IPAs or Medical Groups, Federally Qualified Health Centers or community clinics that had a break in maintaining a continuous contract during this period.
 Indicate reason for termination: non-agreement on rates, non-compliance with contract provisions, re-design of network or other (explain).
-Applicants with no prior California presence should use out of state experience
+Applicants with no prior California presence should use out of state experience.